 However don’t worry because I will let you know the costs, times, and more for each of these options.
 That way you can book the best option for your adventures!

 Travel From Antigua To El Paredon: The Best Ways To Travel

 - Tourist Shuttle From Antigua To El Paredon

 - Chicken Bus From Antigua To El Paredon

 - FAQs About Traveling From Antigua To El Paredon

 🚗 How I Book Cheap Transport In Guatemala: GuateGo

 If you are like me and can’t imagine anything worse than being stuck in a hot bus all day, then don’t worry!
 Antigua to El Paredon is a super short journey being just over 100 kilometers in distance.

 If you decide to take the tourist shuttle or a private taxi they will use the main roads and take this route.
-Though be aware if you are wanting a bit more of an adventure and instead take the chicken bus, this is much MUCH less of a direct route.
+Though be aware if you want a bit more of an adventure and instead take the chicken bus, this is MUCH less of a direct route.